Privacy Badger | Electronic Frontier Foundation

 No, unlike other blocking tools like AdBlock Plus, we have not made decisions about which sites to block, but rather about which behavior is objectionable.
 Domains will only be blocked or screened if the Privacy Badger code inside your browser actually observes the domain collecting unique identifiers after it was sent a Do Not Track message.
 Privacy Badger does contain a "yellowlist" of some sites that are known to provide essential third party resources; those sites show up as yellow and have their cookies blocked rather than being blocked entirely.
 This is a compromise with practicality, and in the long term we hope to phase out the yellowlist as these third parties begin to explicitly commit to respecting Do Not Track.

 The initial list of domains that should be cookie blocked rather than blocked entirely was derived from a research project on classifying third party domains as trackers and non-trackers.
 We will make occasional adjustments to it as necessary.
 If you find domains that are under- or over-blocked, please file a bug on Github.

 No. Privacy Badger analyzes the cookies from each site; unique cookies that contain tracking IDs are disallowed, while "low entropy" cookies that perform other functions are allowed.
 For instance a cookie like LANG=fr that encodes the user's language preference, or a cookie that preserves a very small amount of information about ads the user has been shown, would be allowed provided that individual or small groups of users' reading habits could not be collected with them.
 We have a very rough implementation of this; pull requests are welcome.

-In the near future we hope to release Privacy Badger for Opera, Safari, and Firefox Mobile.
-Unfortunately at the moment we cannot support Internet Explorer, since current version IE appears to be incompatible with how Privacy Badger works at a technical level.
-(With that said, if you would like to work on porting Privacy Badger to other platforms, please let us know!)
+At some point we may try to release Privacy Badger for Microsoft Edge and Firefox Mobile.
+With that said, if you would like to work on porting Privacy Badger to other platforms, please let us know!